ethersphere/swarm-guide/contents/introduction.rst

 Homepage
 --------

-the *Swarm homepage* is accessible via swarm at `theswarm.eth`.
+the *Swarm homepage* is accessible via Swarm at `theswarm.eth`.
 The page can be accessed through the public gateway on http://swarm-gateways.net/bzz:/theswarm.eth/

-The swarm page also contains a list of Swarm-related talks (video recording and slides).
+The Swarm page also contains a list of Swarm-related talks (video recording and slides).

 You can also find the ethersphere orange papers there.

-Example dapps
+Example Dapps
 -------------

 * bzz://swarmapps.eth